How Big Is the Gap: Real Facts About Wealth Inequality

 Based on past history, it is clear that wealth inequality will not be overcome even in this century.
 But, access to the Internet provides the opportunity for everyone to show their talent (SNS platforms), educate themselves (online schools), or even invest.

 In the past, investment was only in the hands of rich people.
 Modern technology and FinTech allow anyone to try it.
-If you are interested in trying your hand out investing, look to the Einvestment platform.
-It is transparent, clear, and easy for the investment of any portfolio.
+If you are interested in tax-efficient offshore investment products, take a closer look at Einvestment mutual fund platform.

-Wealth inequality will keep rising in 2020 due to COVID-19, but it does not mean that it is impossible to earn investment returns.
+Wealth inequality will keep rising in 2020 due to COVID-19, but it does not mean that it is impossible to earn high return on investment.